 - 1. Recognize and understand basic signed conversation. - 2.
 Construct comprehensible sentences with the ability to establish and maintain simple conversations. - 3.
-Evaluate elements of Deaf Culture with regards to attention getting, eye contact, and cross-cultural functionality. - 4.
-Use socially appropriate behaviors while signing. - 5.
+Explain a variety of aspects of Deaf Culture - 4.
+Demonstrate appropriate behaviors, showing awareness for the Deaf culture. - 5.
 Discuss features of the culture and history of Deaf people and ASL, including sociolinguistic and intersectional variations in the Deaf experiences.